Madhunc5229/ar-tag-detection-and-tracking/README.md

 • Checked which outer square is white in order to get the orientation of the tag.
 • Defined the direction of the cycle of bits for each outer corner.
 That is, suppose the outer white corner is on Top right then the order is 3 , 0 , 1, 2.
 • After checking which outer corner is white, used the order assigned to that corner to check for inner squares, if the square is white, it is considered as 1 else 0.
 • After checking for the inner squares, converted the binary number to decimal and returned it as the tag ID.

+## Steps taken to super impose an image on the AR Tag:

+• Carried out the same steps as previous question to get the AR tag corners, tag ID and the orientation of the tag.
+• Imported the testudo image and resized it to 80 x 80.
+• Computed homography between the corners of the testudo image and the tag corners and arranged these points according to the orientation of the tag. (i.e 3, 0, 1, 2).
+• Image warping: For every point in testudo image, multiplied the inverse of homography matrix with [x,y,1], where x and y are the pixel coordinates of the testudo image.
+• The product of above will contain [x’, y’, z’], to normalize dividing by z’.
+We get, [x’/z’,y’/z’].
+Using these indices, assigned the value of testudo image to the frame.